HumaIlyas/Project-4/README.md

 [Back to Table of contents](#table-of-contents)

 ___
-# Flowchart to plan World News
+# Flowcharts to plan World News
-For the plan of World News, considering the goals and user stories of site owner and site users, flowcharts were made, which are provided below.
+The design of World News was planned considering the goals and user stories of site owner and site users, as well as the CRUD and other functionality at the front end.
+For this purpose flowcharts were made, which are provided below.

 ### Plan based on goals and user stories of site owner
 <div style="margin-top: 20px; margin-bottom: 20px;">